anu-unnikrishnan/website/src/pages/Christmas-Movie-Generator.md

 </p>

 <p>
 The chain then simply carries on from our new block of words, repeating the above step until it's spewed out enough new sentences to make us happy!
-You can see the full code, written in Python, on my <a style="color: #FA8072;" target="_blank" href="https://github.com/anu-unnikrishnan/markov-chains">Github</a>.
+You can see the full code, written in Python, on my <a style="color: #FA8072;"  href="https://github.com/anu-unnikrishnan/markov-chains">Github</a>.
 </p>

 <h4>In goes (real) Christmas movie plots, out comes (fake) Christmas movie plots</h4>